jpinit/jpinit.github.io/_drafts/2026-03-27-oracle-26ai-starter-lab-virtualbox.md

   - Commercial/business use
   - Any revenue-generating activity

-There is no enforced expiration, but usage must remain within these terms.
+This lab must remain isolated and cannot be used for any business purpose.

 ---